blockchain-ebook/nodejs-blockchain/chapter3/README.md

-# Chapter 3 - Node.js - Making the backend as simple as the frontend
+# Chapter 3 - Node.js - Making the Backend as Simple as Frontend

 Note: The chinese book is at: http://bitcoin-on-nodejs.ebookchain.org